rpki¶

 keep |

-With --strict, prefixes with NOT_FOUND status are treated the same as
+With --strict, NOT_FOUND prefixes are treated the same as INVALID.

 Options¶